andresguisado/katacoda-scenarios/kubernetes101/debugging/exercise1.md

-This cluster has a broken manually launched deployment.

-It also has a broken deployment create from a .yml file:

-`cat nginx-deployment.yml;echo`{{execute}}
+There're two broken pods.

-and a service that won't start:
+Also, try to create this service which won't start:

 `cat clusterip-service.yml;echo`{{execute}}